Condominium Insurance Coverage Limits

 An example: Since most people don't own a yacht, it would be unfair to increase everyone's premium to cover the losses of the few who own yachts.
 Likewise, it would be unfair to force everyone to share in the losses of people with expensive collections such as firearms or silverware.

-If you need higher limits for certain types of property, your State Farm® agent can help.
+If you need higher limits for certain types of property, your State Farm™ agent can help.

 The Difference Between Replacement Cost Coverage and Actual Cash Value

-Historically, most homeowners policies have covered personal property on an actual cash value basis: current replacement cost less depreciation.
+Historically, most homeowners policies have covered personal property on an actual cash value basis which, for example, could be based on the depreciated value of the property.

 For example, your five-year-old sofa is destroyed by fire and would cost $1,000 to replace.
-You might expect to receive about $500, based upon 50 percent depreciation.
-(The condition of your sofa would affect the insurance payment.)
+An insurance payment for your sofa would be reduced by depreciation.

-Today, however, most insurers offer a replacement cost provision for condominium and other forms of homeowners protection.
+Today, however, most insurers, including State Farm, offer a replacement cost provision for condominium and other forms of homeowners protection.
 This allows your destroyed property to be replaced without deduction for depreciation.
-Of course, this may cost more and your deductible would still apply to the loss.
+Of course, your deductible would still apply to the loss.